owentechnologist/roach-semantic-lookup/README.md

 pip3 install -r requirements.txt
 ```

-5. SEVERAL THINGS ARE HARD CODED IN THIS EXAMPLE! (localhost for both crdb and localAI)
+5. SEVERAL THINGS ARE HARD CODED IN THIS EXAMPLE! (for example the use of localhost for both crdb and localAI connections)

-Edit your local copy of the code as you prefer, and run the program.
-Fix it as necessary to get the behavior you want ( see below for possible prompt engineering options )
+Edit your local copy of the code in cmdline_utils.py as you prefer/need for the connection settings.

 To use the default star_rating filter of 3 or better stars just call the program: